City · Turkey · Europe

 Visa Information

 Travelers from the EU, US, UK, Australia, and many other countries can enter Turkey visa-free for up to 90 days within a 180-day period.
-However, a valid passport with at least six months of validity from the date of entry is required.
-It's recommended to check the latest visa requirements on the official government websites or with the nearest Turkish consulate before traveling, as regulations can change.
+However, entry requirements can change, so verify the latest entry requirements before travel.
+It is also recommended to have a passport valid for at least six months beyond your planned stay.
+For the most accurate and up-to-date information, check the official Turkish government websites or consult with the nearest Turkish embassy or consulate.

 Safety